 Albania: KESH Restructuring – Climate Risk Management

-The main training needs of KESH in the field of climate risk management were identified in a kick-off workshop and during an initial scoping phase, resulting in a detailed implementation plan.
+The main training requirements of KESH in the field of climate risk management were identified in a workshop and were compiled into a detailed implementation plan.

 In a Twinning and Exchange Programme, conducted by experts of the Swiss utility KWO, KESH gained insight into the systems and processes used for hydro-meteorological data processing, climate risk management, hydrological modelling and hydropower operation at a large European hydropower operator.